AhmedAtiia11/node-hello/README.md

 # Node Hello World

 ## Overview
 A fully automated CI/CD pipeline that handles everything from code checkout and testing to deployment as a Docker container.
-The pipeline uses GitHub Actions for automation, Terraform for infrastructure management, and NewRelic for monitoring.
+The pipeline uses GitHub Actions for automation, Terraform for infrastructure management,remote state management via Terraform Cloud and NewRelic for monitoring.

 ## Architecture
 - GitHub Actions for CI/CD pipeline orchestration